 This is so that you are aware of the impact of market conditions on the value of your investment holdings with us.

 This change will reduce the volume of depreciations notices you receive.
-We will contact you again if your relevant investments experience a 10 per cent depreciation during the next reporting period (January to March 2021).
+We will contact you again if your relevant investments experience a 10 per cent depreciation during the next reporting period (April to June 2022).

 Subject to the FCA’s communications, following the temporary period, we will resume contacting you directly at each 10 per cent depreciation of your relevant investments’ value rather than only at the first quarterly depreciation notice.
 We will continue to review FCA communications and where appropriate update you of any further changes to the process.